 In this episode, I talk with Dustin Williams, CEO, and co-founder of Remote Optix, and founder of Flywheel AEC, about BIM for civil engineers and how it is used in civil engineering projects.
 He also tells us about a specific 4-step process his company utilizes on BIM projects to ensure project success.

-Everyone knows that innovation is mandatory for the survival of an engineering firm.
+In design visualization for engineering firms, everyone knows that innovation is mandatory for the survival of an engineering firm.
 BIM is fantastic.
 Lidar usage is now ubiquitous.
 And if you are buying a drone in 2021, then your firm is behind.

 But rarely does the AEC sector evolve the way that we win our projects, inspire our team members, and connect with the communities we work with.